rondlite/reaction-docs/website/versioned_docs/version-v1.5.0/payment-packages-braintree.md

 -   refunds (list)

-> A list of all refunds, processed through Reaction or the Braintree UI.
+> A list of all refunds, processed through Demandr the Braintree UI.

 ## Testing